 Disclosure: This post contains affiliate links.
 If you buy or sign-up through one of those links, you won’t pay a penny more but we’ll get a small commission that helps us in running this blog.
 Read the Disclosure page.

-A proofreader’s job is to detect & fix typos, the grammatical error, spelling mistakes from a document written by someone else.
+A proofreader’s job is to detect & fix typos, grammatical errors, spelling mistakes from a document written by someone else.

-For example, if you have written a blog post or an article which you think may have a lot of errors, then you can forward it to the proofreader who will proofread and fix every error in your article so you can publish it.
+For example, if you have written a blog post or an article which you think may have a lot of errors, then you can forward it to the proofreader who will proofread and fix every error so you can publish it.

 - Articles/Blog Post

 - Children’s book

 - Podcast page